jakenguyen0118/joebot/project-worksheet.md

         - Ruby
         - React?
 - DM members on joining server
+- Dev.to API to recommend random articles
-- Command: unit1-4
+- Command: unit1-4 (SEIR831 Specific)
     - An array of lecture notes for each unit
-- Command: learn
-    - An array of new tech we've seen/heard of but was not thoroughly taught
-- Command: labs
+- Command: labs (SEIR831 Specific)
     - List of all labs throughout the cohort
-- Command: hw
+- Command: hw (SEIR831 Specific)
     - List of all assigned homework
 - Command: hwlink
     - Link to HW Submission
-- Command: bonuslecture
+- Command: bonuslecture (SEIR831 Specific)
     - List of all our bonus lectures during project week
 - Command: exit
     - Link to our favorite thing to do...
 Filling out exit tickets
 - Command: saveme
     - JoeBot will ask the user who sent the command to share their screen
-- Command: algorithms
+- Command: algorithms (SEIR831 Specific)
     - List of all algorithms during the morning and assigned for homework
 - Command: algos
     - Illustrious Kenny Cruz